SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Approach

 \subsubsection{Data Collection}

 The first step of our approach is to collect a large set of optimization commits.
+The data collection process of \toolname is language-agnostic and can be instantiated for any language supported by Semgrep.
+We have currently implemented two versions: the first version processes C/C++ code, and the second version processes Python code.
+Below we describe the instantiation data for both versions.

-Our current implementation focuses on C and C++ programming languages.
-Concretely, we first collected 30342 codebases from GitHub with at least 100 stars, whose primary language is C or C++, and which have had commit activity within the past five years.
+\textbf{C/C++ Version.} We collected 30,342 codebases from GitHub with at least 100 stars, whose primary language is C or C++, and which have had commit activity within the past five years.
 We crawled the commit histories of the main branches of these codebases, ensuring that for each commit, we collected the commit message, the complete code before the modification, the complete code after the modification, and the diff file that records the specific changes introduced by the commit.
 In total, we obtained 108,039,931 commits.

 In this work, we focus solely on code optimizations within individual functions.
 Therefore, we first filter for commits that modify only a single function in C or C++.
-Next, we use a set of optimization-related keywords to match commit messages, and further leverage an LLM in conjunction with the corresponding diff files to verify the nature of the changes.
-Besides, we perform deduplication by analyzing both commit messages and code modifications.
-Through this process, we ultimately identify 35,668 commits that primarily implement code optimizations.
+Next, we employ a two-step filtering process to identify commits related to code optimization.
+First, we use a set of optimization-related keywords (listed in Appendix~\ref{sec-9-1}) to match commit messages, preliminarily filtering out commits that may involve code optimization.
+Then, for these candidates, we incorporate additional information, including the repository, commit message, and code changes, and utilize an LLM (with the prompt template provided in Appendix~\ref{sec-9-2-1}) to further determine whether the commit primarily implements code optimization.
+Through this process, we ultimately identify 35,668 commits that primarily implement code optimizations, which are used to construct the C/C++ strategy library.

+\textbf{Python Version.} We follow the same data collection process as the C/C++ version.
+We collected 9,316 codebases from GitHub with at least 100 stars, whose primary language is Python, and which have had commit activity within the past five years, and crawled the commit histories of the main branches of these codebases.
+In total, we obtained 14,821,894 commits.
+Through the same filtering process, we ultimately identify 10,084 commits that primarily implement code optimizations, which are used to construct the Python strategy library.